Placement in Dual Diagnosis Facilities

 When this occurred the individual’s oftentimes were able to stay sober for a period of time, but when their mental health concern, whether that be depression, bipolar, or any other diagnosable mental illness, returned they were unable to maintain their recovery.
 Left without the proper medications or tools, they often times went back to drinking or using as a means to self-medicate, being totally unaware that one of the primary factors in their usage was their undiagnosed mental illness.

-The Dual Diagnosis in Chicago programs that Never Alone Recovery works with seek to treat both the underlying symptoms and the illnesses of addiction or alcoholism.
+The dual diagnosis rehab centers in our network treat both the underlying symptoms and the illnesses of addiction or alcoholism.
 They do not place impetus on one above the other, but rather they understand that in order for true and lasting recovery to take hold, any and all underlying issues must be dealt with during the course of the substance abuse treatment process.
 They understand that addiction and any mental health concerns must be treated equally, so that the person suffering can find the relief that they need, and the help they require.

 The importance of treating any and all underlying mental health concerns cannot be stressed enough, and while sometimes people will not want to admit that they are suffering from depression, or something similar, due to the societal stigma that can be attached, it has been proven that it is almost impossible to maintain recovery if mental health issues are not addressed during some point of the recovery process.

-Finding the Right Dual Diagnosis in Chicago Program For You
+Finding the Right Dual Diagnosis Treatment Program For You